ivanxuu/puppet-rvm/README.md

 }
 ```

-Create Gemset for a project called gemsetname
+Create a new gemset called gemsetname
 ------------------------------------------------------------------------
 ```ruby
 rvm::creategemset{"gemsetname":